RishalAggarwal/Matlab_IVIVC/README.md

 ## Importing Data

 Matlab provides an in-built tool for importing data from csv and excel sheets.
-More about this in this * [link](https://in.mathworks.com/help/matlab/import_export/ways-to-import-spreadsheets.html?s_tid=mwa_osa_a)
+More about it in this [link](https://in.mathworks.com/help/matlab/import_export/ways-to-import-spreadsheets.html?s_tid=mwa_osa_a).
+For this workflow we mainly import the data in the form of column vectors.
+A representative screenshot for the same is give below